fn-aman-20/Musicium-2.0/README.md

 * Open replit and create a new repl
 * Click import from GitHub and paste the URL
 * Add a new secret named `main_auth` and enter your bot token
+* For copyright reasons no changes have been made to the dashboard
 ### How To Make It 24/7 Online
 * Simply run the bot and copy the URL in the mini window that pops up aside, above the shell/console
 * Go to <a href='https://freshping.io/'>freshping.io</a>, make a new account and add a new check